donalMaher/52167-Programming-Scripting_Project/Readme.md

   4. Seaborn: Used in Python for data statistical data visualization library based on matplotlib. [seaborn](https://seaborn.pydata.org/)
 2. Fishers Iris Dataset:
 3. GitHub: [GitHub](https://github.com/donalMaher/52167-Programming-Scripting\_Project)
-4. Running the code: Navigate to where you have download the python script via your command prompt run the command python analysis_test.py; prerequisite, must have python installed on your computer.
+4. Running the code: Navigate to where you have download the python script via your command prompt run the command "python analysis_test.py" prerequisite, must have python installed on your computer.

 ![](Running the code.png)

-Figure 1 running the code